Fear

 So coming back to our original question - what we fear is 'not knowing'.
 Children fear darkness because they do not know what is in that darkness.
 And they imagine it to be filled with ghosts, thieves or bad people.

-Similarly when we don't know some thing - our mind weaves these webs of all possible situations, none of which pleasant.
+When we don't know some thing - our mind weaves these webs of all possible situations, none of which pleasant.
 Even when we don't think of ghosts or robbers, our sub-conscious mind imagines all dark goblins - metaphorically.
 And we become afraid.

 But in that case, the time elapsed between onset of our fear and seeing the object of fear is few seconds.
 In real life, the uncertain things last for a much longer period.
 Hence the fear.